-If you've never heard of Buffer (then you've probably never been to one of our talks where we harp on about it), it's a great social measuring and scheduling tool.
+If you've never heard of Buffer (then you've probably never been to one of our talks where we harp on about it), it's a great social media marketing measuring and scheduling tool.
 We have a business account which allows us to schedule until the cows come home on Facebook, Google Plus, LinkedIn and Twitter (and kudos to Buffer for adding the option to add Pinterest).

 As an added bonus, if you have a Buffer account, you can use the Buffer app via the chrome extension.
 Found a blog post you want to share?
 All you have to do is tap away at the chrome extension, put in a time and day you want it to go out and ya done.
 It's also really useful for buffering images straight from the site and is waayyy quicker than copying and pasting it into Buffer on your desktop.

 Back in the old days when NLM worked in the showbiz ritz and glitz of Shepton Mallet, we used to use Excel to add URL Parameters to everything we shared on social and email so that we could see how successful each channel was at driving website traffic and conversions.
 That's why we came up with our very own chrome extension, Professor Traffic.
 Good ol Professor Traffic allows you to track any link you share which you can then monitor in Google Analytics.
 No need for excel, all you have to do is install it to you browser and then whenever you're on a website you want to share, click his little face in your chrome browser and it'll give you a URL to use with all the tracking required.